adolfintel/Windows10-Privacy/README.md

 On the taskbar:
 * Right click the people icon and uncheck "Show People button"

+Later on, you might get a "Suggestions" notification.
+Right click it and turn it off.

 ## Recommended: use a firewall!
 For some applications (such as the settings app), the only way to prevent them from reporting data is to block them with a firewall.
 This is why you should use a firewall to block all traffic except the applications you explicitly allow, like your web browser.
 Personally, I allow Windows Update, Network discovery and sharing, DHCP, DNS, my web browser and nothing more.
 ### Option 1: TinyWall
-[TinyWall](http://tinywall.pados.hu/) is my favorite, but the installer no longer works on Windows 10 1803 because of an issue with digital signatures.
+[TinyWall](http://tinywall.pados.hu/) is my favorite, but the installer no longer works since Windows 10 1803 because of an issue with digital signatures.
 I'm sure the author will fix this soon, but in the meanwhile, I made a [modified installer](https://raw.githubusercontent.com/adolfintel/Windows10-Privacy/master/data/TinyWall-2.1-1803.exe) without the problematic signature.
 Setting up the firewall may take some time, but you'll be as safe as you could possibly be when using Windows.
 Tinywall's autolearn feature is very useful when you install a new application: it will learn its patterns and allow them through the firewall.
 A big limitation of Tinywall, if you decide to use it, is that you cannot allow/block individual UWP apps (for instance, allow Facebook but not Candy Crush).
 Blocking C:\Windows\System32\WWAHost.exe (recommended) will block all of them, while allowing it will allow all of them to go through.
 Microsoft Edge is the only exception and has its own exe files.
 The same thing happens if you use the UNIX subsystem, there is no way to block specific applications.